 Biology

-Majors in the life sciences provide preparation which can lead directly to a variety of careers in industry, government agencies, and the basic and applied health fields.
-This major prepares a student for a variety of jobs requiring a broad background in the biological sciences.
-A well-rounded program, Biological Science also provides excellent preparation for pursuing graduate studies leading to professions in the biological and health sciences.
-Areas of Emphasis within Biological Science are Cellular, Molecular and Medical Biology, Ecological and Evolutionary Biology, Microbiology, Natural History and Conservation and Plant Biology.
+Majors in the life sciences provide preparation which can lead directly to a variety of careers in industry, government agencies, and basic and applied health fields.
+These majors prepare students for a variety of jobs requiring a broad background in the biological sciences.
+As a well-rounded program, Biological Sciences also provides excellent preparation for graduate studies leading to professions in the biological and health sciences.
+Areas of Emphasis available within Biological Sciences include Cell, Molecular, and Medical Biology; Ecology, Evolution, and Organismal Biology; and Forensic Biology.

 - American Institute of Biological Sciences